Starwort/turnip-for-what/README.md

 ### Seed Dataminer (C version)

-Ensure you use a version compatible with your system (or compile the code yourself)
+Ensure you use a version compatible with your system (or compile the code yourself).
+It is recommended to pipe stdout into a file (`> out.txt`)

 #### Linux/MacOS